PlayStation 2 accessories: Memory Card

-Official Sony memory cards are only available at a size of 8 MiB.
-Later, Sony partnered with a third-party accessories company Katana to make Memory Cards that came in 16 MiB and 32 MiB.
-These Memory Cards were officially licensed products, as they have the PlayStation 2 logo and word-mark along with them saying MagicGate on them.
+Official Sony memory cards are only available at a size of 8 MB.
+Later, Sony partnered with a third-party accessories company Katana to make Memory Cards that came in 16 MB and 32 MB.
+These were officially licensed products, as they all have the PlayStation 2 logo and word-mark along with the MagicGate logo on them.

-Third party memory cards are available, with storage capacities up to 256 MiB.
+Third party memory cards are available from different manufacturers and vendors, with storage capacities of up to 256 MB.

 Multitap

 The Multitap for PlayStation 2 allows up to four controllers and four memory cards to be attached to a single controller port and memory card slot.
 Up to 8 controllers and memory cards may be attached to the console at any one time by using two multitaps simultaneously.
 Certain Multitaps will not work with specific PS2 models due to slight differences in slot placement.
 SCPH-10090 was designed to fit the original consoles, while SCPH-70120 was instead designed for the slim consoles.